Comunidad de Calatayud: History

-The county was first established as a community of villages founded by Alfonso I after the Reconquista.
+The area was established as a community of villages founded by Alfonso I after the Reconquista.
 This community had full autonomy to organize itself economically and militarily, as it was a frontier territory.
-Historically the region was larger as it included municipalities that are currently part of Soria and Guadalajara provinces.
-In the nineteenth century it was a province, including the comarcas of Aranda, and parts of Daroca, Valdejalón and Jiloca.
-In 2001 the present comarca was created under legislation promulgated by the Government of Aragón.
+Historically, the region was larger as it included municipalities that are currently part of Soria and Guadalajara provinces.
+In the 19th century, it was a province, including the comarcas of Aranda, and parts of Daroca, Valdejalón, and Jiloca.
+In 2001, the present comarca was created under legislation promulgated by the Government of Aragón.

 Archaeology

-Celtic remains have been found in Munébrega, Monreal de Ariza, Mara and Calatayud.
+Celtic remains have been found in Munébrega, Monreal de Ariza, Mara, and Calatayud.
 The remains of the Roman city of Augusta Bilbilis, birthplace of the poet Marco Valerio Marcial (Martial), have been excavated near Calatayud.

-Remains of castles are still visible at Calatayud, Nuévalos, Alhama de Aragon, Maluenda, Torrijos, Calmarza and Cimballa.
+Remains of castles are still visible at Calatayud, Nuévalos, Alhama de Aragon, Maluenda, Torrijos, Calmarza, and Cimballa.

 Main sights

 The Monasterio de Piedra was founded as a monastery in the 12th century and is now a hotel and water gardens near Nuévalos.
-At Alhama de Aragón there is the largest thermal lake in Spain.
+At Alhama de Aragón, there is the largest thermal lake in Spain.